Resocio/resoc-social-image-beautifier-for-woocommerce/readme.txt

 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. Currently, your product images are probably too small or your products are probably cropped when your customers share them on social networks.
+2. Install and activate the plugin.
+After Facebook has fetched your updated product pages, the product images are perfect.
+Good job!
+3. Visit the plugin settings to add your branding to the product images for social networks.

 == Changelog ==

 = 0.0.1 =